mbinary-course-labs/userspace-file-system/README.md

 * stat st       : st of each entry
 * filenode\* next: next node
 * char name[256]: entry name

+### data_node
+At the begining, this node stores block_no
+The following are file data content

 ### Free space allocation algorithm
 `next fit`